Protecting personal information is important to the ACS and personal information will be held in strictest confidence.

 The ACS reserves the right to communicate with members about the essential affairs of the Society.

-Security of personal information
+Security of Personal Information

 Correct, update or delete personal information

-Member Access to His/Her Information
+Access to Personal Information

 Contracted Service Providers

 providers/consultants whose service involves access to personal information

 must be subject to contract terms that include compliance with the ACS Privacy

 Policy.
 Specifically, third parties, such as mailing houses, which receive

 personal information in order to provide a service for the ACS are required to